Making it Work from Home: How to get through Remote Working, Emotionally & Psychologically

 - It has led many people to re-evaluate what is important to them in life and to reconsider where they spend their time and energy

 However, not all about working from home has been positive.
 There are several potential challenges to WFH for prolonged periods that people may have experienced from the start of lockdown or perhaps they have surfaced more as the weeks and months have gone on.
 Such challenges can have a detrimental impact on individuals’ emotional and psychological wellbeing during a time where we may already be more vulnerable due to heightened anxiety and stress associated with Covid-19.
-We have written about coping with and managing COVID-19 anxiety and managing difficulties sleeping during the pandemic a few weeks back, these articles could still be very useful so don’t miss them!
+We have written about How to Manage Covid-19 Anxiety and How to Improve Sleep During the Covid-19 Crisis a few weeks back, these articles could still be very useful so don’t miss them!

 How to cope with the Challenges of Working from Home